LukasMachovec/TrackBot/README.md

 The codebase is admittedly quite messy—as I hadn’t yet learned the fundamentals of code decomposition at the time.
 So yes, prepare yourself for a generous serving of spaghetti code!

+Disclamer:
+The OpenCV library is not included in the repo to save space.
+For future use, the OpenCV library must be placed directly inside the TrackBot directory.